Associate Professor, Mechanical EngineeringSmart and Sustainable Automation Research Lab

 BSc, Mechanical Engineering, Middle East Technical University, Ankara, 2003

-Manufacturing Automation: with key applications in 3-D printing, nano-positioning, machining, and smart manufacturing systems; Vehicle Automation: with key applications in electric power assist steering, steer-by-wire, and electric vehicle charging.
+Manufacturing Automation: with key applications in additive manufacturing (or 3-D printing), nano-positioning, machining, distributed manufacturing, and smart manufacturing systems

 Honors & Awards